BrendanChing/NeatNotes/README.md

 - important notes added to new set in the backend
 - button to undo important label and send back to normal notes

-**As a site owner, I want a nice logo and distinctive colours to advertise my brand.**
+**As a site owner, I want a nice logo and colours to advertise my brand.**

 Acceptance Criteria:
 - well designed logo